New to Practicing Yoga? Here’s Everything You Need to Get Started

 Quince Ultra-Form High Rise Legging

+The “best” workout leggings are frankly subjective; people have very different body types and needs, so I don’t believe there can be one universal best.
 I’m partial to this pair from Quince.
 They’re soft, smooth, and come in 15 gorgeous colors.
-They have light compression that never feels too constrictive; you don’t want heavy compression for yoga.
-And they’re made from moisture-wicking fabric, perfect for when you break a sweat on or off the mat.
+They have light compression that never feels too constrictive (you don’t want heavy compression for yoga), and they’re made from moisture-wicking fabric, perfect for when you break a sweat on or off the mat.

-They come in 21-, 25-, and 28-in lengths — the 25-in hits right at my ankle, and I’m 5'4" — in sizes XS to XL.
+They come in 21, 25, and 28-inch lengths (the 25-inch hits right at my ankle, and I’m 5’4”) in sizes XS to XL.
 I do wish they were more size-inclusive, but hopefully Quince plans on expanding the range.
+I’ve never found a more flattering fitting legging (and I’ve tried my fair share).
+The fact that they’re under $40 is just icing on the cake.

 If You’re More Into Joggers